-The Corporation has 5,138,444,285 outstanding shares as of February 28, 2022.
+The list of shareholders of the Corporation as of April 4, 2022, the record date set for the Annual Meeting of the Shareholders, was provided by transfer agent and was filed with the Philippine Stock Exchange (PSE) in accordance with the requirements of the PSE.
+Based on the records, the Corporation has 5,115,239,185 outstanding shares as of March 31, 2022.
 Every stockholder shall be entitled to one vote for each share of stock held as of the established record date.